KwassiSenam/Graphic-game/README.md

 # TerraGenesis Game

-This repository contains an implementation of the <strong>TerraGenesis<strong> game developed for a school project.
+This repository contains an implementation of the <strong>TerraGenesis</strong> game developed for a school project.

 Tools
 * Python: NumPy, Pandas, Seaborn, Matplotlib